ChristophReich1996/Yeast-in-Microstructures-Dataset/README.md

 )
 ```

-All plot function entail the parameter `show: bool` and `save: bool`.
+All plot functions entail the parameter `show: bool` and `save: bool`.
 If `show=True` the plot is directly visualized by
 calling `plt.show()`.
 If you want to save the plot to a file set `save=True` and provide the path and file
 name (`file_path: str`).